allure-framework/allure-csharp/Allure.XUnit/README.md

 }
 ```

+### AllureXunit and AllureXunitTheory deprecation
+Previously all test methods had to be marked with the AllureXunit or
+AllureXunitTheory attributes.
+There is no such need anymore.
+These attributes are still supported, but we advice you to use the built-in
+Fact and Theory attributes instead.

+The AllureXunit and AllureXunitTheory attributes might be removed in future releases.

 ## Steps
 Use `AllureStepAttribute`, `AllureBeforeAttribute`, `AllureAfterAttribute`

 See [Examples](../Allure.XUnit.Examples/ExampleStepAttributes.cs).

 ### Allure.XUnit.StepExtensions deprecation
-There is no more need to use separate Allure.XUnit.StepExtensions package - you can simple remove it from dependencies and use attributes from [Allure.XUnit.Attributes.Steps namespace](Attributes/Steps) directly.
+There is no more need to use separate Allure.XUnit.StepExtensions package - you can simply remove it from dependencies and use attributes from [Allure.XUnit.Attributes.Steps namespace](Attributes/Steps) directly.

 ```c#
 using Allure.XUnit.Attributes.Steps;